ROvACC/docs/airports/LRTR.md

 - Stands 02-03 are used by aircraft with length < 35 m
 - Stand 08 is used by aircraft with wing span greater than 36m, such as Airbus A310 or Boeing 767.
 - Stands 09-14 are considered isolated stands.
-- Stands 01-03 are used by domestic flights
-- Stands 01-03 are mainly used by ROT, HYS, RYR
+- Stands 01-03 are mainly used by domestic flights (ROT, HYS, RYR)
-- Stands 04-06 are mainly used by DLH, AUA, WZZ
+- Stands 04-06 are mainly used by international flights (DLH, AUA, WZZ)
 - Cargo planes shall be parked at Stand 07 or 08 (if wing span > 36 m) or 09-10
 - Stands 13-14 might be used by domestic flights, if Stands 01-03 are occupied.
 - TWY A, TWY B and TWY L are designated holding areas for arriving aircraft if no parking positions are available on the apron.